ian-bertolacci/pf_singularity_demo/perf_tests/README.md

 ## INCLUDED FILES

+ * solver_configs/caseXX/solver_params.tcl - Solver configuration to apply for this test
  * collect_stats.tcl - script to collect stats from all the test cases in a domain
  * purge_log_files.tcl - script to purge all the log files generated from a run
  * exec_test_suite.tcl - wrapper script to run all tests in a domain from root of test directory